urluckyturtle01/state_of_solana/S3_SETUP.md

 # S3 Integration for State of Solana

-This application now uses Amazon S3 for storing chart configurations, which provides better reliability and scalability over the previous database-only approach.
+This application now uses Amazon S3 exclusively for storing chart configurations, providing reliability and scalability.

 ## Setup